rohmanhakim/pricenesia/docs/d1-bootstrap-guide.md

 # D1 Database Bootstrap Guide

-This guide covers the initial setup and management of the JejakHarga D1 database.
+This guide covers the initial setup and management of the Pricenesia D1 database.

 ## Prerequisites